 Available in new and used editions at the University Co-op 2246 Guadelupe Street Tel.
 (512) 476-7211

-All of the books are available in paperback.
+All of the books are available in paperback, except the Perlstein book.
 All of the books are also on reserve at the Perry-Castañeda Library (PCL).